MMMikeM/MMMovies/readme.md

 ## About this project

 I've given myself a challenge to build something new and learn along the way.
 I have opted to build this project using an MVC approach, instead of using RESTful services and React/NextJS.
-This is partly due to the increased obsfucation of MVC, preventing endpoints from being exposed.
+This is partly due to the increased obfuscation of MVC, preventing endpoints from being exposed.

 ### Specifically I am planning to learn 📚: